 Explains the basic concepts behind development with Oracle Database

-Shows how to use basic features of SQL and PL/SQL
+Shows, with tutorials and examples, how to use basic features of SQL and PL/SQL

 Provides references to detailed information about subjects that it introduces